 Operationally – having a variety of delivery options to use (or fall back on) has been a life saver for many retailers and brands during the period of disruption caused by Brexit and the pandemic.

-Being flexible with delivery offering can only be done if agile tech allows easy management of carrier services, without the risk of over-reliance on busy tech teams.
+Being flexible with delivery offering can only be done if agile tech allows easy management of multi carrier shipping, without the risk of over-reliance on busy tech teams.

 WHAT TOOLS EXIST TO HELP ME IMPROVE DELIVERY OPTIONS AT CHECKOUT?